sameehataha/travel-app-backend/README.md

 For issues, questions, or contributions, please open an issue in the GitHub repository.

 #  Roadmap
--Add payment gateway integration
+- Add payment gateway integration
--Implement booking system
+- Implement booking system
--Add user reviews and ratings
+- Add user reviews and ratings
--Implement search and advanced filtering
+- Implement search and advanced filtering
--Add email notifications
+- Add email notifications
--Implement password reset functionality
+- Implement password reset functionality
--Add admin dashboard
+- Add admin dashboard
--Implement real-time availability checking
+- Implement real-time availability checking

 # ⭐ Don't forget to star the repository if you found it helpful!